M-Hardy/MLFS/README.md

 4. **Plotting:** Routines for plotting cost/accuracy over training iterations using saved model metadata
 5. **Model IO:** Routines to save/load model metadata and plots in auto-generated folders

-**Repo is WIP**.
-Machine learning model implementations will be added and updated as I progress.
+Repo is WIP.
+Machine learning model implementations will be added and updated as my learning progresses.

 <!-- [![Product Name Screen Shot][product-screenshot]](https://example.com) -->